ForModLabUHel/forClimate/README_mottiprebas.md

 # MottiWB RUNTIME LOCATION including all necessary shared libraries
 # Change as needed using '/' for directory path also  in Windows
 MOTTI_LOCATION=pathlib.Path("/Apps/MottiPrebas/MottiPrebas/")
+#Motti workbench
+MOTTIWB='mottiwb.exe'
 ```
 Edit the path strings for RHOME and MOTTI_LOCATION according to `R` and `mottiwb` installation locations respectively.
+MOTTIWB is the name of the Motti workbench binary.

-Start the Python virtual environment, go to *forClimate* directory and type for command line help:
+To check `mottiprebas.py` and its runtime environment start the Python virtual environment,
+go to *forClimate* directory and type for command line help:

  	python mottiprebas -h